jpsecher/os-setup/michellh/readme.md

 In the VM do:
 ```
 sudo -i
-passwd # Set to root
+passwd # Set to "root"
 lsblk # Check that /dev/sda is there
-ip a # Take note of the IP address
+ip a # Take note of the IP address eg. 192.168.64.2
 ```

 On the host do: